crnjaja/PrivadoID/README.md

 Zero-Knowledge Proofs are a type of cryptographic protocol that allows one party (the prover) to convince another party (the verifier) that they know a value or possess certain information without disclosing any details about the value itself.

-ZKP needs to have the following three properties :
+ZKPs needs to have the following three properties :
 - Completeness, if the statement is really true and both users follow the rules properly, then the verifier would be convinced without any artificial help.
 - Soundness, in case of the statement being false, the verifier would not be convincedin any scenario.
 - Zero-Knowledge, the verifier in every case would not know any more information.